-Jana is a Research Assistant at the Young Foundation, interested in understanding inequality and the role of social identities in challenging it.
+Jana is a Research Officer at the Young Foundation, interested in understanding inequality and the role of social identities in challenging it.
 Before joining us, she was awarded a travel scholarship by the R&A in St Andrews in order to visit, volunteer with and record a podcast on local charities and projects that are using food as a force for good.
 Over the course of a year, she worked with over 30 initiatives in 11 European countries, ranging from refugee-led community kitchens to urban gardening initiatives; from social confectioneries inside prisons to bakery-training-academies for vulnerable women.

 Last year she completed a BSc in Psychology at the University of St Andrews, where she was particularly interested in social psychology.
-Throughout her studies, she researched solidarity-based collective action, investigating what factors mobilize individuals to act on behalf of a social group that they themselves do not belong to.
+Throughout her studies, she researched solidarity-based collective action, investigating what factors mobilise individuals to act on behalf of a social group that they themselves do not belong to.
 Currently she is working on our next Patchwork Philanthropy Report.

 List of publications :